segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/sendgrid/index.md

 Make sure you allowlist Segment IP addresses on SendGrid.
 [Contact Segment](https://segment.com/help/contact/){:target="_blank”} for the list of IP addresses to allowlist.

-When disabling your Sendgrid Source - you will need to also disable the Webhook portion of your configuration.
+When you disable your SendGrid source, you'll need to also disable the webhook portion of your configuration.